rajan88gupta/pizza/.github/ISSUE_TEMPLATE/bug_report.md

 Please be sure to include at least:

- - which version of Syncthing and what operating system you are using
+ - which version of Website and what operating system you are using
  - browser and version, if applicable
  - what happened,
  - what you expected to happen instead, and